SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

     ros2 launch my_robot_bringup ma_robot.gazebo.launch.py

+Sometimes it takes a few tries until the GUI is available and all the controllers are linked.

 ## References:
 - Edouard Renard, "ROS 2 - Hardware and ros2_control, Step by Step" (<a href="https://www.udemy.com/course/ros2_control/">Udemy</a>)